riccochapa/checked-in/README.md

 ##3: Behaviors

-   Wants an emergency contact to be notified if they have not checked-in within a certain time period.
+   Are independent and like to be active in life.
+They also don't want anyone to worry unless there is a legitimate need.

 ##4: Activity